 In my previous post “A Heap of Problems” I have compiled a list of problems the free store (heap) can cause in real-time embedded (RTE) systems.
 This was quite a litany, although I didn’t even touch the more subtle problems yet (for example, the C++ exception handling mechanism can cause memory leaks when a thrown exception bypasses memory de-allocation).

-1. For smaller systems, such as microcontrollers with only on-chip RAM, you probably don’t want to open the heap can of worms at all.
-The problems and waste that goes with the heap aren’t simply worth the trouble.
+For smaller systems, such as microcontrollers with only on-chip RAM, you probably don’t want to open the heap can of worms at all.
+The problems and waste that come with the heap aren’t simply worth the trouble.

 In summary, using the heap in real-time embedded (RTE) systems always requires extra thought and discipline.
-You should always make sure that the heap is correctly integrated with your runtime environment.
+You should not take the use of the heap for granted and instead carefully limit its use to where it makes sense.
+By this I mean that the benefits of using the heap should outweigh the problems it may cause.
+In any case, always make sure that the heap is correctly integrated with your runtime environment.